banskt/saik.at/content/about/colophon.md

 CSS classes for code syntax highlighting are inserted during compile-time by Hugo using Pygments.

-While looking at websites built with the Cocoa theme, I came across the personal webpage of [Fernando Paolo](http://fspaolo.net/), and I shamelessly borrowed several design elements, especially the word <span style="text-transform:uppercase; font-family:'Raleway', 'Helvetica Neue', 'Arial', sans-serif; font-weight:bold">Think</span> for my blog, without his permission.
+While looking at websites built with the Cocoa theme, I came across the personal webpage of [Fernando Paolo](http://fspaolo.net/), and I borrowed several design elements, especially the word <span style="text-transform:uppercase; font-family:'Raleway', 'Helvetica Neue', 'Arial', sans-serif; font-weight:bold">Think</span> for my blog.

 If you find errors, [please let me know](hellosbanerj).